 McKinsey Global Institute ‘Digital identification: A key to inclusive growth’ (April 2019 report)

 The challenge today is to take digital identity in Europe to the next step.
-Every European should be able to use a Digital Identity that can be used widely and protects personal data.
+Every European should be able to rely on a digital identity that can be used widely and protects personal data.

 The Council of the European Union recognises the importance of a digital identity for all: